igrishaev/pg2/README.md

   {:fn-key str/upper-case})
 ~~~

-Now, all the generated functions will return string column names in upper case
+Now, all the generated functions return string column names in upper case by
-by default:
+default:

 ~~~clojure
 (get-by-id config